expressjs/session/README.md

 as once the cookie is set on HTTPS, it will no longer be visible over HTTP.
 This is useful when the Express `"trust proxy"` setting is properly setup to simplify development vs production configuration.

-By default `cookie.maxAge` is `null`, meaning no "expires" parameter is set so the cookie becomes a browser-session cookie.
-When the user closes the browser the cookie (and session) will be removed.

 ##### genid